grafana/mimir/docs/sources/mimir/references/http-api/index.md

 GET /compactor/tenants
 ```

-Displays a web page with the list of tenants with blocks in the storage configured for compactor.
+Displays a web page with the list of tenants that have blocks in the storage configured for the compactor.

 ### Compactor tenant planned jobs